macespinoza/cdap-clients/README.md

 cdap-clients
 ============

-Clients to interact with CDAP in multiple languages
+Clients to interact with CDAP in multiple programming languages.

 For details, please see the README.md file in each submodule.